63616E617A7A61/NonSenseGenerator/README.md

 # TO DO :
-- rimuovere italiano
-- sistemare link alle immagini in site/Design doc
 ## Post Merge in main:
-- ricrea site, javadoc, site/markdown
+- ricrea javadoc, site/project info, unit test
 ---------------------
 The project deliberables can be found [here](https://63616e617a7a61.github.io/NonSenseGenerator/) or in <code>docs/</code>.